 Why strength training is good for overweight seniors

 Strength training is the optimal form of exercise for obese people.
 This is due to the fact that it doesn’t require moving your body weight around for extended periods of time.
 Most cardio and things like running are out of the question because of the strain it puts on the joints, especially the knees.

-Overweight and obese seniors can have good cardiovascular health and conditioning if they have been very active, unfortunately this is rarely the case so it’s wise to start light with the cardio and focus on strength training first.
+Overweight and obese seniors can have good cardiovascular health and conditioning if they have been very active, unfortunately, this is rarely the case so it’s wise to start light with the cardio and focus on strength training first.

 Strength training provides several beneficial effects for the overweight.
-It increases the heart rate enough to improve cardiovascular health, it strengthens the muscles, joint and ligaments gradually so they can handle more intense exercise.
+It increases the heart rate enough to improve cardiovascular health, it strengthens the muscles, joints and ligaments gradually so they can handle more intense exercise.

 The increased muscle mass will also increase your overall metabolism.
-This means you will burn more calories in day, allowing you to eat more or lose more body fat.
+This means you will burn more calories in a day, allowing you to eat more or lose more body fat.

 Strength training also lowers systemic inflammation and improves cognitive function, both extremely useful effects overall health especially in seniors.

-Low intensity cardio and fat loss
+Low-intensity cardio and fat loss

 While strength training is extremely beneficial for health in overweight seniors, it’s not optimal for fat loss.
 You see, even though strength training does burn calories and increases metabolism, it doesn’t burn a significant amount of calories.